openedx/docs.openedx.org/source/educators/references/workflow.rst

 Creating New Course Content
 ****************************************

-Once you understand the way edX courses are structured, you can start organizing your content and entering it into Studio.
+Once you understand the way Open edX courses are structured, you can start organizing your content and entering it into Studio.

 You create :ref:`sections<Create a Section>`, :ref:`subsections<Create a